How To Become A Personal Trainer7 August 2017

 First aid certificate

 Accidents and health issues can occur in a fitness environment, and while you hope that they are rarities you need to be confident that you can tend to people if they are suffering.
-Recognising when someone is at risk of injury through poor technique or overexertion, or stressed – in a fitness environment or generally in life – is a great skill for the fitness practitioner.
+Recognising when someone is at risk of injury through poor technique, overexertion, or stress – in a fitness environment or generally in life – is a great skill for the fitness practitioner.

 Therefore, a first aid certificate – sometimes known as an emergency first aid at work qualification – is a vital accompaniment to your fitness certificates.
-The one day courses are available from a range of providers such as St John Ambulance, or your fitness course provider may arrange it for you.
+The one-day courses are available from a range of providers such as St John Ambulance.
 The courses are interesting as you will meet people from a wide variety of backgrounds, many of whom will not be working in the fitness industry.